jonas-schmitt/evostencils/README.md

 }
 </pre>

-# How to get Started
+# How to get started

 - Look at the [Tutorial](https://github.com/jonas-schmitt/notebooks/tutorial.ipynb)
 - Read our [Journal Paper](https://link.springer.com/10.1007/s10710-021-09412-w)

-# What is G3P and how is it related to Multigrid?
+# What is Grammar-Guided Genetic Programming and how is it related to Multigrid?

 Grammar-Guided Genetic Programming (G3P) is a class of metaheuristic algorithms that aims to construct programs based on the principle of natural evolution.
 G3P represents each program as a derivation tree, whose structure adheres to the rules of a formal grammar.
 To utilize G3P for the automated design of MG, EvoStencils formulates the rules of constructing a MG method in the form of a context-free grammar.
 Each derivation tree that results from the application of these rules thus represents a unique sequence of MG operations that operates on the given hierarchy of discretizations.